dmychel/memory-game/README.md

 # Windfall Matchup

 Welcome to Windfall Matchup!
 Simply a matching game with a Zelda Code of paint.
-There is a hard and easy difficulty setting and the game keeps track of your heighest score.
+There is a hard and easy difficulty setting and the game keeps track of your heigest score.

 ## VERSION 1.0